BFM Times

 • Did Satoshi Nakamoto see Quantum Computing as a threat?

 Lopp also added that there would be an unprecedented migration of funds, which we believe is a reference to a mass migration to a newer Bitcoin Blockchain.
-Doing so, Bitcoin will see the largest hard fork in its history.
-To date, hard forks have been more like splinter groups, such as Bitcoin Cash and Bitcoin SV.
+Doing so, BTC will see the largest hard fork in its history.
+To date, hard forks have been more like splinter groups, such as BTC Cash and Bitcoin SV.

 The statement shows a grave disparity in quantum proofing for Bitcoin compared to other chains like Algorand, which are already quantum-proof.